 they are sibling tables, i.e. at the same level of hierarchy in the database.
 As

-the database grows, Cloud Spanner can add split points between any of the rows
+the database grows, Cloud Spanner can add split boundaries between any of the

 Albums table could end up in a

 Depending on your application's needs, it might be fine to allow

 Singers data.
 However, if your

 application frequently needs to retrieve information about all the albums for a

 which co-locates rows from the two tables along the primary key dimension.
 The